Cossie01/Programming-Assignment/README.md

 .
 Explain the use of seeds in generating pseudorandom numbers.

 2. The purpose of the Numpy Package.
 -	Very fast application - faster to read less bytes of memory.
 -	Removes the use of For loops to speeds up the process.
 -	Uses single type for each element in the array.
 It has to be a an int, float or boolean.
 -	Uses less memory, for python lists it saves each element in memory using pointers.
 Numpy by passes this using continuous memory.
 -	Saves coding time.
 Numpy checks the data type speding up the process.
--   Searching for any element in the array is way quicker
+-   Searching for any element in the array is way quicker.

-Numpy Random Package
+Numpy Random Package a sub package of the main Numpy Package

 - Generates arrays containing a selection of random numbers.
 - Ability to handle large volumes of arrays compared to the Python built in random function.